jrummell/jquery.dynamiclist/README.md

                 newItemUrl: "@Url.Action("NewListItem")",
                 // list, table, or div
                 listType: "list",
-                // Occurs after an item is added to the list
+                // Triggered after an item is added to the list
                 itemAdded: function (item) { },
-                // Occurs after an item is removed from the list
+                // Triggered after an item is removed from the list
                 itemRemoved: function (item) { },
                 // define custom templates if you need more control over the styling templates : {